searxng/searxng/docs/admin/android_termux.rst

 Extra Tips
 ----------

-- To disable problematic engines, edit ``searx/settings.yml`` and comment out or remove entries.
 - To access SearXNG from other devices on your network:

   - Find your phone's IP in Termux with::